 QUAIL CREEK WILDLIF

 We moved here from a suburb of Minneapolis, Minnesota where the wildlife consisted of robins and squirrels in the spring, an occasional rabbit, the rare hawk, huge mosquitoes, and an appearance every other year by a garter snake.
-Nothing, and I mean nothing, could have prepared me for the diversity, danger, and otherworldliness of the Sonoran Desert wildlife.
+Nothing, and I mean nothing, prepared me for the diversity, danger, and otherworldliness of the Sonoran Desert wildlife.

 Click images to enlarge:

 During the summer, a different mindset compels me to look carefully as I open my doors to go outside because the snakes and scorpions are active.
 The snakes have their offspring in August and this year we saw many babies.
 The Sonoran toads visit during the monsoons and disturb the quiet of the night with their bellowing mating noises.